Port Arthur man, 71, suffers 2nd degree burns in Tuesday morning house fire - Port Arthur News

 A 71-year-old Port Arthur man was flown to a Galveston hospital for burns he suffered during a house fire Tuesday morning.

-The victim and his brother Michael Thomas were inside the home at approximately 6:05 a.m.
+The victim, Lawrence Thomas, and his brother Michael Thomas were inside the home at approximately 6:05 a.m.
 Tuesday in the 1100 block of Vicksburg Avenue when the fire occurred.

 The men were able to get out of the house during the fire.
-The 71-year-old man went back inside the structure and had to be pulled out by firefighters, Port Arthur Fire Department Battalion Chief Jay Fountain said.
+Lawrence went back inside the structure and had to be pulled out by firefighters, Port Arthur Fire Department Battalion Chief Jay Fountain said.

 Robert Thomas Jr., another brother, was at the house Tuesday afternoon with Michael Thomas as they cleaned and secured the home.